March Madness 2022: 68-Team NCAA Men's Tournament Field Revealed on Selection Sunday

 Perhaps no game underscores how dangerous the entire group can be than the conference tournament championship win over Saint Mary's.
 With the Gaels focused on at least containing Timme and Holmgren, the three guards combined to shoot 8-of-11 from deep in an offensive clinic.

-It looked like a championship formula, and the Bulldogs will attempt to unleash it at the Big Dance.
+It looked like a championship formula, and the Bulldogs will attempt to unleash it in the Big Dance.